EmmaHHellman/calculator-user-interface/README.md

-# _calculator_
+# _calculator-user-interface_

-#### _This program will create a basic calculator which will do simple arithmetic based on user input 06/01/2020_
+#### _This program will create a basic calculator which will do simple addition based on user input 06/03/2020_

-#### By _**David Cole, Matt McFarland, Allison Sadin**_
+#### By _**David Cole, Emma Hellman**_

 ## Description

-_This project has been designed using HTML, and JavaScript.
-It serves as a basic calculator for the user to enter input for addition/subtraction/multiplication/division._
+_This project has been designed using HTML, JavaScript, Bootstrap, and jQuery.
+It serves as a basic calculator for the user to enter input for addition and reflects the separation between business logic and user interface logic within our scripts.js file._

 ## Setup/Installation Requirements

-* _In your web browser, navigate to [https://github.com/dcole505/calculator/tree/master/calculator](https://github.com/dcole505/calculator.git)_
+* _In your web browser, navigate to [https://github.com/dcole505/calculator-user-interface](https://github.com/dcole505/calculator-user-interface.git)_
-* _In terminal, type '$ git clone https://github.com/dcole505/calculator.git' To clone the project from GitHub onto your local machine_
+* _In terminal, type '$ git clone https://github.com/dcole505/calculator-user-interface.git' To clone the project from GitHub onto your local machine_
 * _Navigate to the file folder that contains the GitHub repository you've cloned._
 * _Right click on the .HTML file and open it in your web browser to view_
 * _or_